globus/action-provider-tools/docs/source/setting_up_auth.rst

 `official documentation on clients, scopes, and consents
 <https://docs.globus.org/guides/overviews/clients-scopes-and-consents/>`_.

-For proper function, an Action Provider must define exactly one scope which will be used by its consumers.
+For proper function, an **action provider** must define exactly one scope which will be used by its consumers.
 Additional scopes can be defined for applications which serve multiple purposes, but there is only one per Action Provider.